robinnong/kana-match/README.md

 ### Improvements from Vanilla JS to Vue
 - Discontinued Drag and Drop feature in quiz and implemented "Tap to Match" feature for improved accessibility.
-- Switch from manipulating the DOM with vanilla js querey selectors and store all changes in the DOM in the Vue object's state.
+- Switch from manipulating the DOM with vanilla js query selectors and storing all DOM changes in the Vue object's state.

 ## How to use this repository